 To keep air pollution in check, Guwahati Refinery has installed one Continuous Ambient Air Quality Monitoring Station (AAQMS), with connectivity to CPCB server which continuously monitors ambient air quality.

 A number of efficient mechanisms for water pollution prevention and control are in place in the Refinery.
 It has modified the API Separator by which there will be further improvment of oil separation efficiency.
-It has procured a Total Organic Carbon Analyzer for monitoring treated effluent quality before discharge.
-A chlorinator that is used to combat slime and algae formation under installation to provide continuous treated effluent chlorinated water .On-line analyzers (pH,COD,BOD,TSS) are installed at Effluent Treatment Plant with connectivity to CPCB server for continuous monitoring of treated effluent quality .
+A Electro chlorinator that is used to combat slime and algae formation installed to provide continuous treated effluent chlorinated water .On-line analyzers (pH,COD,BOD,TSS) are installed at Effluent Treatment Plant with connectivity to CPCB server for continuous monitoring of treated effluent quality .

-An effluent treatment plant with continuous system improvement by addition of Dual Media Filters and Coke Fine Settlers, full-fledged pollution control laboratory and reuse of treated effluent in the Refinery ensures the adherence to applicable standards.
+An effluent treatment plant with continuous system improvement by addition of Dual Media Filters, Dissolved Air Flotation (DAF),Floating Drum Skimmer ,full-fledged pollution control laboratory and reuse of treated effluent in the Refinery ensures the adherence to applicable standards.

 The Refinery has taken up initiatives for solid waste management with processing of Accumulated Sludge through oil recovery Bio-remediation of Residual Sludge, processing of sludge in DCU.
 Moreover, the Refinery has installed solar PV system in Canteen, solar panels at roof tops of the various location of the refinery ,replaced general lighting with LED, processed food waste generated from canteen and refinery township ,waste paper processing under sustainability development.